Why is my air handler short cycling

 What are the symptoms of an air handler short cycling?

-Symptoms of an air handler short cycling include the system rapidly turning on and off, uneven temperatures in the home, and higher than normal energy bills.
+Symptoms of an air handler short cycling include the unit turning on and off frequently, the house not reaching the desired temperature, and higher than normal energy bills.

 Can I fix an air handler short cycling myself?

-In some cases, you may be able to fix a short cycling air handler yourself, such as by replacing a dirty air filter.
-However, more complex issues like problems with the thermostat or air handler components often require the expertise of a professional HVAC technician.
+In some cases, you may be able to fix a short cycling issue yourself, such as replacing a dirty air filter.
+However, if the problem is with the thermostat, compressor, or other components, it's best to call a professional HVAC technician to diagnose and repair the issue.

 Connect with certified professionals in your area